vietanhvu/Weather-Forecast/README.md

 - [x] 1.
 The application is a simple Android application which is written by Kotlin.
 - [x] 2.
 The application is able to retrieve the weather information from OpenWeatherMapsAPI.
 - [x] 3.
 The application is able to allow user to input the searching term.
 - [x] 4.
-The application is able to proceed searching with a condition of the search term length
-- [x] must be from 3 characters or above.
+The application is able to proceed searching with a condition of the search term length must be from 3 characters or above.
 - [x] 5.
 The application is able to render the searched results as a list of weather items.
 - [x] 6.
-The application is able to support caching mechanism so as to prevent the app from
-- [x] generating a bunch of API requests.
+The application is able to support caching mechanism so as to prevent the app from generating a bunch of API requests.
 - [x] 7.
 The application is able to manage caching mechanism & lifecycle.
 - [x] 8.
 The application is able to handle failures.
 - [x] 9.
 The application is able to support the disability to scale large text for who can't see the text clearly.
-- [ ] 10.The application is able to support the disability to read out the text using VoiceOver controls.

 ### Cache handling flow
 ```mermaid